ncsa/MayomicsVC/README.md

 * maintainability: can edit modules without breaking the rest of the workflow
     * modules like QC and user notification, which serve as plug-ins for other modules, can be changed without updating multiple places in the workflow

+Sections below explain in detial the implementation and benefits of our approach.

 ## Data parallelism and scalability

-The workflow should run as a single multi-node job, handling the placement of tasks across the nodes using embedded parallel mechanisms.
-Support is required for:
-* running one sample per node
-* running multiple samples per node on clusters with and without node sharing.

-The workflow must support repetitive fans and merges in the code (conditional on user choice in the runfile):
+Normally, the variant calling workflow must support repetitive fans and merges in the code (conditional on user choice in the runfile):
 * splitting of the input sequencing data into chunks, performing alignment in parallel on all chunks, and merging the aligned files per sample for sorting and deduplication
 * splitting of aligned/dedupped BAMs for parallel realignment and recalibration per chromosome.

-The workflow should scale well with the number of samples - although that is a function of the Cromwell execution engine.
-We will be benchmarking this feature (see Testing section below).
+This is because GATK3 was not fast enough to work on a whole human genome without chunking.
+GATK4 already runs faster without chunking the data and will be faster still in the future.
+Additionally, the Sentieon implementation is very fast as well.
+Thus, we chose to keep the workflow very simple for maintainability.
+We do not chunk the input fastq.
+The workflow is implemented on a per sample basis.Trimming and alignment is performed in parallel on multiple lanes.
+Cromwell takes care of parallelization and scalability behind the scences.
+We provision user control of threading and memory options for every step.

 ## Real-time logging and monitoring, data provenance tracking